Ms. Witte, SIGNAL’s founder, is a graduate of Yale University in East Asian Studies with a focus on China.

 Yehudah Sunshine has a BA in History and Central Eurasian Studies from Indiana University-Bloomington.
 Yehudah did his graduate work at the University of Haifa, studying Diplomacy with a focus on International Criminal Accountability.
 Yehudah spent three and a half years of post-graduate work at the Aish HaTorah College for Jewish Studies.
 Mr. Sunshine was also a participant in the 2014 International Peace & Security Institutes’ Hague Symposium focusing on Post conflict transitions and International Justice.
 Yehudah lives in Zichron Ya’akov with his wife and son.

-After joining SIGNAL team as Program Assistant in 2015, Alisa was made SIGNAL Program Coordinator in September 2016.
+After joining the SIGNAL team as Program Assistant in 2015, Alisa was promoted to the position of SIGNAL Program Coordinator.
+Since March 2017, Alisa has served as SIGNAL’s Project Manager.

 Aryeh Tepper is a Fellow at the Center for Israel Studies at Ben Gurion University, where he also teaches.
 He serves as the Director of Publications for the American Sephardi Federation for whom he edits a magazine, The Sephardi Report, as well as two newsletters, “Sephardi World Weekly” and “Sephardi Ideas Monthly.”
 From 2014-2017 he was the Academic Director of the Glazer-BGU Israel Studies Seminar for Chinese Students in Israel.
 His book, Progressive Minds, Conservative Politics: Leo Strauss’ Later Writings on Maimonides, was published by SUNY Press in 2013, and his articles and essays have been published in Hebrew and English in The Weekly Standard, The Tower Magazine, The Jerusalem Post, Commentary, Midnight East, The Jewish Review of Books, Forward, Nomos Journal, The Literary Review, Jewish Ideas Daily, The Madison Review, Akdamot and Makor Rishon.